ZainabBibi164/CODECRAFT-AD-05/README.md

 1. Splash screen loads with animation
 2. Camera opens automatically with a scanning window
-3. When QR code is detected:
+3. When a QR code is detected:

-   * Data is stored in local DB
+   * Data is stored in the local database
-   * Navigates to Result Screen
+   * Navigates to the Result Screen
-4. Result screen options:
+4. Result Screen options:

    * 📋 Copy data to clipboard
-   * 🌐 Open in browser (if valid URL)
+   * 🌐 Open in browser (if it's a valid URL)
    * 🔁 Scan again

 ---